 Five small (10" x 8") paintings from a growing series of works executed in oils using a palette knife.
 Begun in April 2017, they reference documentary photos of U.S atomic testing.
 The surface of each work is the accumulation of several layers of paint, applied rapidly and with no clear idea how the final image will look.
 The surface becomes a record of this process: each layer disturbs, and is disturbed by, the layer beneath.
 It can be said that the resulting image conveys the disruption and the violence, while the medium embodies it.

 Before and… after.
-On the left, the original photo of the diorama (cardboard and concrete), and on the right, the subsequent oil painting (25 x 30cm).
+On the left, the original photo of the diorama (cardboard and cement), and on the right, the subsequent oil painting (25 x 30cm).

 These five small paintings represent initial studies made from the diorama photos described in the last entry.
 They are approx. 12 x 20cm, executed in oils on canvas.
 I intend to make larger paintings from these studies, and for them to join the series titled ‘The Diminished Realm’.